hydephp/action/docs/index.md

       DEPLOY_SHA=${{ github.sha }}
 ```

 The environment variables will be available during the build process.
 Note that if you're using sensitive information, you should use GitHub Secrets instead of hardcoding the values.
+Also make sure your input is valid "dotenv" syntax.